Kolding: Main sights

 Also Kolding houses the Danish Museum of Nurses (Dansk Sygeplejemuseum), which is situated in the reception building of the former tuberculosis sanatorium for children.
 The exhibition also include this past of the buildings.
 The main part of the sanatorium is now a hotel, situated in a minor forest and overlooking the water.
 The building itself is very beautiful and built to resemble a palace.

 Education

 A branch of University College South (University College Syd) can be found in Kolding.

 A branch campus of University of Southern Denmark (Syddansk Universitet) is located in the former hospital which was closed in 1975.
 The new Campus Kolding opened downtown in 2014.
 The new building of University of Southern Denmark will be built further to the east at Grønborggrunden in central Kolding.

 Kolding is also home to Design School Kolding (Designskolen Kolding), a university design school, which was established in 1967 to provide undergraduate and postgraduate degrees in the areas of fashion, graphic design and textiles.

 Sister cities

 Kolding is twinned with the following towns.

 Transportation

 Rail

 Kolding is served by Kolding railway station.
 It is located on the Fredericia-Flensburg railway line and offers direct InterCity services to Copenhagen, Hamburg, Sønderborg, Aarhus and Esbjerg as well as regional train services to Fredericia and Esbjerg.

+Air

+The city doesn't have it own airport.
+Residents in the city would use Billund Airport which provides direct routes to other parts of Denmark and Europe.
+It located 46 km which is 40 minutes drive north west of Kolding.